WHodgkins/AI-Verification-Papers/README.md

-# Awesome AI Workload Verification
+# AI Workload Verification Papers

 > A curated bibliography of technical research on producing credible, privacy-preserving evidence about how AI computing infrastructure is used.